reynn/traffic-light-sim/README.md

 ## Running

-To run the default settings you can use simply `make run`, to control the timing of lights use the following:
+To run the default settings you can use simply `make run`.
+To control the timing of lights use the following after building:

 ```shell
 $ ./traffic-lights -red 8s -yellow 5s -green 10s
 ```